ejriffer/Data-410-Final-Project/README.md

 # Modeling the NHL: Using KPIs to Predict the Outcome of Games

 With the recent legalization of sports betting across many states in the US some people are looking for statistical ways to beat the odds makers.
-While more popular betting sports (like football, boxing, and racing) have extremely sophisticated models to try and predict outcomes some smaller sports, such as hockey, do not.
+While more popular betting sports (like football, boxing, and racing) have extremely sophisticated models to try and predict outcomes, some smaller sports, such as hockey, do not.
 So, for my final project I wanted to see if I could create a model to predict the outcome of NHL games based on readily avaliable statistical information.

 ## Introduction

-For this project I would like to train different classification models on statistical outputs from specific NHL games to see if a model can be created to predict the outcome of that specific game.
+For this project, I would like to train different classification models on statistical outputs from specific NHL games to see if a model can be created to predict the outcome of that specific game.
 Then, that model can be used predict the outcome of future games based on the recent data for the teams involved in that game.

 ## Description of Data